AlexisObel/Ob3l3xy.github.io/_posts/2023-05-28-HTB-IntroductionToWebApps.md

 > __Q: To which of the above categories does public vulnerability 'CVE-2014-6271' belongs to?__ Command Injection

 The CVE (Common Vulnerabilities and Exposures) database by MITRE corporation https://cve.mitre.org/, contains information about hardware and software vulnerabilities and each vulnerability has a unique identifier.
-To figure our the category of the given vulnerability search for it in the CVE database.
+To figure our the category of the given vulnerability, I searched for it in the CVE database.

 ![Alt Text](/assets/img/cve.JPG)